awjchen/SonoCleaner/doc/usersGuide.md

 ![](screenshots/13-1.png)

-Now our corrected trace appears in blue behind the twin trace, which appears in black.
+Our corrected trace now appears in blue behind the twin trace, which now appears in black.

-Ignoring the artifacts of the twin trace (which can be quickly corrected), it appears that our corrected trace tends to follow its twin trace quite closely, except that it has noticeably more noise and variation.
-The distance trace we corrected often flickered between two levels while favouring the lower level, which is usually more variable than the upper level.
+Ignoring the artifacts of the twin trace (which can be quickly corrected), it appears that our corrected trace tends to follow its twin trace somewhat closely, except that it has noticeably more noise and variation.

+One source of variation in the distance trace is related to the fact that it often flickered between two levels.
+In such cases, the lower level is often more variable than the upper level, and is the case for this trace in particular.
+Since the automated procedure unfortunately chose to make corrections favouring this lower level, the resulting trace inherits its variability.

 ### 14. Manual corrections with the interpolation brush